Erythema nodosum causes tender, red-purple nodules primarily on the front of shins

 Unlike cellulitis, erythema nodosum nodules appear well-defined and typically affect both legs symmetrically.
 Cellulitis presents as spreading, diffuse redness with poorly defined borders and usually affects only one leg.
 The pain patterns also differ significantly, with cellulitis causing deeper, more throbbing discomfort.

 Shin splints cause deep bone pain rather than the superficial skin nodules characteristic of erythema nodosum.
-Athletes and runners frequently develop shin splints from repetitive impact, while erythema nodosum occurs regardless of activity level.
+Athletes and runners may develop shin splints from repetitive impact, while erythema nodosum occurs regardless of activity level.
 Blood clots in the legs typically cause unilateral swelling without the distinct bumps seen in erythema nodosum.

 Frequently Asked Questions